Ratios of partition functions for the log-gamma polymer: Busemann functions and a variational characterization of the free energy

+The third equality uses the definition of $f^\mathbf{u}$ as the path integral of $F^\mathbf{u}$.
+The last equality comes from

-Fix $\uvec\in\cU$.
-Since $\abs{X_n}_1=n$, the expression on the right-hand side of \eqref{var4} satisfies
+Fix $\mathbf{u}\in\mathcal{U}$.
+Since $\llvert X_n\rrvert _1=n$, the expression on the right-hand side of (\ref{var4}) satisfies

 and so, as a function of $h$, is constant along 45 degree diagonals.
-So the minimization needs one $h$ point from each diagonal, which is what parameterization $h(\vvec)$ of \eqref{hxi} achieves by virtue of the bijection \eqref{v:h-h}.
-The upshot is that \be \ee The last step is calculus: from the explicit formula \eqref{hxi}, $h(\vvec)\cdot \uvec$ is uniquely maximized at $\vvec=\uvec$.
-This completes the proof of Theorem \ref{v:p2p-thm}. \end{proof}
+So the minimization needs one $h$ point from each diagonal, which is what parameterization $h(\mathbf{v})$ of~(\ref{hxi}) achieves by virtue of the bijection (\ref{vh-h}).
+The upshot is that